williamcmwan/live-interpreter/README.md

 3. Speak in Cantonese or English
 4. Transcription + translation appears in real-time

+## Route System Audio (Optional)

+Want to transcribe YouTube, Zoom, or other system audio instead of microphone?

+See [BLACKHOLE_SETUP.md](BLACKHOLE_SETUP.md) for instructions on setting up BlackHole virtual audio.

 ## Architecture

 - **Transcription:** whisper-stream (local, runs on your Mac)